mattmkim/safe-roads/README.md

 ## Known bugs and how to prevent
 * After calling a db command, quitting the server.js file takes a while with control c.
 Run server.js
+* Make sure your queries use a backtik and not a quotation mark.
+* Look at testRoutes as an example for how to write routes